Mirzipan/Framed.Commander/README.md

 1) Add [Reflex](https://github.com/gustavopsantos/Reflex) to your project and create `ProjectScope` prefab according to their instructions.
 2) Add `SinglePlayerHeistInstaller` script to your `ProjectScope` prefab.
 3) Create your custom actions and commands (see examples in [Sandbox.Heist](https://github.com/Mirzipan/Sandbox.Heist) for a quick reference).
+4) Have a separate copy of your date for client and for server.

-In case you want more than the basics, refer to the documention below to learn how to extend Heist.
+In case you want more than the basics, refer to the documentation below to learn how to extend Heist.

 ## The Flow
 Similar to regular command pattern, but uses actions to trigger the commands.